-Attorney General pick Barr expresses confidence in Mueller
+Attorney general pick Barr expresses confidence in Mueller

 Trump’s critics have expressed concern that Barr may try to curtail Mueller’s investigation, which Trump repeatedly has called a “hoax” and a “witch hunt.”
 Also, Barr wrote an unsolicited memo to the Justice Department last year critiquing Mueller’s investigation into whether the president had sought to obstruct justice by firing James Comey as FBI director.

-Graham said Barr told him about his longtime relationship with Mueller.
-Barr and Mueller worked together when Barr was Bush’s attorney general between 1991 and 1993 and Mueller oversaw the department’s criminal division.
-Graham said the two men were “best friends,” that their wives attended Bible study together and that Mueller had attended the weddings of Barr’s children.
+Graham said Barr also told him about his longtime relationship with Mueller.
+Barr and Mueller worked together when Barr was Bush’s attorney general from 1991 to 1993 and Mueller oversaw the department’s criminal division.
+Graham said that the two men were “best friends,” that their wives attended Bible study together and that Mueller had attended the weddings of Barr’s children.

 “So his opinion of Mr. Mueller is very, very high in terms of ethics and character and professionalism,” Graham said.